mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

     - followers graph (users as nodes, connections as edges)
     - friends graph (users as nodes, connections as edges)
 9. I can export chosen list to the JSON or CVS file
-10. I can export chosen graph to
+10. I can export chosen graph to JSON or CVS
 9. I can log out from the session
 10. When I log out I am directed to "/" page